Bitten on the face resulting in scarring and adjustment disorder £23,000

 The evidence was disclosed, and the Defendant’s Insurers made an offer to settle the whole of the claim in the sum of £23,000.00.
 Counsel was instructed to ensure that this was at the top end of what may be awarded at Court for the claim on a full basis (i.e not with the alleged contributory negligence applied as suggested by the Defendant at the outset).

 Upon confirmation that the sum of £23,000.00 was fair Four Legs Law concluded the claim without the need for Court proceedings.

 Instructions were received from the client in relation to a dog bite.
 The client came to the Defendant’s door to deliver Christmas presents for the Defendant’s foster child.
 A friend of the family opened the front door and the Defendant’s dog ran out and bit the client on the left hand.

 Four Legs Law Solicitors were instructed to recover the client’s losses as she suffered serious injuries to her left hand which required surgery and physiotherapy for 18 months.
-The full details of the client’s claim was set out against the Defendant.
+The full details of the client’s claim were set out against the Defendant.
 No response was initially received from the Defendant, so consideration was given to the appropriate steps.

 As the Defendant was refusing to engage Court proceedings were issued which resulted in the Defendant promptly admitting liability.

 Thereafter, an offer was made by the Defendant in the sum of £5,000.00 which was insufficient.
 The Defendant was notified of this and they made a further offer in the sum of £10,000.00 which again was too low and rejected.